chaos-mesh/rfcs/text/2020-12-25-selectors.md

 }
 ```

-All Chaos CRD resource implements this interface, it means all chaos needs the
+All Chaos CRD resource implements this interface; it means all chaos needs the
 selector.

 And there are several methods that often used: